Jaymelfah/vet-clinic/README.md

 # VET CLINIC

 > In this project I used relational database to create the initial data structure for a Vet clinic.
-> I created a table to store information about the various animals.
+> I created a 3 tables to store information about the various animals, their owners and species.
+> I wrote queries using JOIN and aggregates to analyze the data from the multiple tables.

 ## Getting Started